 Advantages of this product

-Patches are useful for those who are concerned about discretion (they can be worn easily beneath clothing).
+Patches are useful for those who want to be discrete (they can be worn easily beneath clothing).

 Patches are also appropriate for people who dislike the taste of the oral products.